 Does breastfeeding cause sagging or flattened breasts?

-Postpartum breast involution is the term that describes the shrinking of milk-producing structures of the breast to their pre- pregnancy size when they are no longer needed.
-But when you are nursing, the flow of milk can stretch the breast skin and tissue to some degree.
+Postpartum breast involution is the term that describes the shrinking of milk-producing structures of the breast to their pre-pregnancy size when they are no longer needed.
+But when you are breastfeeding, the flow of milk can stretch the breast skin and tissue to some degree.
 That leaves some women with an "empty" or "stretched out" look to their breasts.
-It's a common breast problem after breastfeeding, but it's a cosmetic concern, not a real medical problem.
+It's a common breast appearance after breastfeeding, but it's a cosmetic concern, not a real medical problem.

 Women often fear that breastfeeding will make their breasts sag.
 But a study in 2007 showed that breastfeeding itself is not the culprit.
 Other factors that can change your breast appearance more than breastfeeding include:

 Can breastfeeding lead to misshapen breasts?